Contact Seaweeds

-\begin{Ex} In this example, we display a type-A seaweed in its standard matrix representation -- revealing its characteristic wavy ``seaweed'' shape.
-The asterisks represent admissible locations of the seaweed where possible nonzero entries from $\C$ may appear; blank locations are forced zeroes. \end{Ex}
+\begin{Ex} We illustrate a type-$A$ seaweed in its standard matrix form -- revealing its characteristic wavy seaweed ``shape.''
+The asterisks represent admissible locations and entries in non-admissible locations are zeroes.
+See Figure \ref{Aseaweed}. \end{Ex}

 To each seaweed $\mathfrak{p}_n^A\;\frac{a_1|\cdots|a_m}{b_1|\cdots|b_t}$ we associate a planar graph called a \textit{{meander}}, constructed as follows.
 First, place $n$ vertices $v_1$ through $v_n$ in a horizontal line.
 Next, create two partitions of the vertices by forming \textit{{top}} and {\textit{bottom blocks}} of vertices of size $a_1$, $a_2$, $\cdots$, $a_m$, and $b_1$, $b_2$, $\cdots$, $b_t$, respectively.
 Place edges in each top (likewise bottom) block in the same way.
 Add an edge from the first vertex of the block to the last vertex of the same block.
 Repeat this edge addition on the second vertex and the second to last vertex within the same block and so on within each block of both partitions.
 Top edges are drawn concave down and bottom edges are drawn concave up.
 Let $M(\g)$ denote the meander associated with $\g$.
 We place a counterclockwise orientation on $M(\g)$ to produce the \textit{directed meander} $\overrightarrow{M}(\g).$ See Example~\ref{ex:meanders}.